-A draft set of auto insurance manual pages containing proposed rating rules, discounts, surcharges or definition changes must be provided with the filing.
+A draft set of automobile insurance manual pages containing proposed rating rules, discounts, surcharges or definition changes must be provided with the filing.
+A draft set of automobile insurance manual pages that contain the rates by territory and class, driving record, etc. is optional at the time of submitting the filing.